chennanni/note-tech/shell/index.md

 cd ~: change into the home directory

-ls: list files and directories ls -a: list all files and directories ls -l: list the total files in the directory and subdirectories, one file per line
+ls: list files and directories ls -a: list hidden files ls -l: list in long (detailed) format ls *<string>*: list files matching string

 pwd: display the path of the current directory